carlospolop/aws_iam_review/README.md

 - `roles/cloudasset.viewer`
 - `roles/recommender.iamViewer`
 - `roles/logging.viewer`
+- If you want group membership expansion (Cloud Identity): a role that grants the above Cloud Identity permissions (e.g., a custom role or the Cloud Identity groups/memberships read-only roles in your org).
 - If you want the tool to auto-enable missing APIs: `roles/serviceusage.serviceUsageAdmin` on the quota project (or pre-enable APIs).

 ### Help